 (77) Peter of Ailly, Concepts and Insolubles, Part II "Insolubles," §§ 94-95181: Second, note that among mental propositions like this, some signify purely naturally, [and] some signify not only naturally but [also] by convention, just as all spoken or written [propositions] always signify by convention.
-Hence mental propositions that are not likenesses of utterances or inscriptions that signify by convention.
+Hence mental propositions that are not likenesses of utterances or inscriptions that signify by convention are not different among men according to the diversity of those [utterances or inscriptions].
 Instead, they are the same in species for all [people] insofar as they naturally signify and are naturally propositions, not by convention.
 For example, the mental proposition that corresponds to the spoken 'Man is an animal'.

-But there are other mental propositions that are the images or likenesses of spoken or written propositions, drawn into the soul from exterior utterances or inscriptions or else made up by [the soul] itself.182 These are not of the same kind in all men.
-Instead, some are in Greek and others are in Latin, signifying the same thing, just as the spoken or written propositions that a Greek utters outwardly183 are other than those a Latin utters or writes.
+But there are other mental propositions that are the images or likenesses of spoken or written propositions, drawn into the soul from exterior utterances or inscriptions or else made up by [the soul] itself.
+These are not of the same kind in all men.
+Instead, some are in Greek and others are in Latin, signifying the same thing, just as the spoken or written propositions that a Greek utters outwardly are other than those a Latin utters or writes.
 Anyone can notice propositions like this if he keeps quiet with his mouth and speaks in his heart by forming likenesses which, if he were to speak with his mouth, he would utter outwardly.
 Such propositions, therefore, even though they are naturally representations of utterances or inscriptions, yet conventionally represent that which is signified by convention